puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 The console will be served as a website over SSL, on whichever port you chose when installing the console role.

 Let's say your console server is `console.domain.com`.
-If you chose to use the default port of 443, you can omit the port from the URL and would reach the console by navigating to:
+If you chose to use the default port of 443, you can omit the port from the URL and can reach the console by navigating to:

 <big><strong><code>https://console.domain.com</code></strong></big>

-If you chose to use port 3000, you would reach it at:
+If you chose to use port 3000, you would reach the console at:

 <big><strong><code>https://console.domain.com:3000</code></strong></big>